How to Remove Microplastics from Drinking Water

 Whole-house systems filter all water entering your home, including showers, laundry, and toilets.
 These are significantly more expensive ($1,000 to $5,000+) and primarily make sense if you have serious well water contamination or want to reduce chlorine exposure during showering.
 For microplastics specifically, a point-of-use system at your kitchen tap is more practical and effective.

-If shower water concerns you (chlorine and some microplastics do absorb through skin), a separate shower filter ($30 to $60) with KDF media is a reasonable addition.
+If shower water concerns you (chlorine and chemical additives from plastics can absorb through skin, though microplastic particles themselves are too large to penetrate), a separate shower filter ($30 to $60) with KDF media is a reasonable addition.

 Filter Maintenance Matters